April 14, 2014

 Mix in hand and rub around hairline and on chest and feet.

-Remember to only use therapeutic grade essential oils for medicinal use.
-Synthetic oils do not contain any therapeutic properties and can be toxic.
+I only trust Young Living therapeutic grade essential oils for internal use, as lower quality oils may be toxic – especially when I consider using them on my children (internally or topically!)
+Synthetic oils do not contain any therapeutic properties and can be dangerous.
 Even some oils that claim to be organic or “pure,” have no real therapeutic value.
 CLICK HERE to read more.

 Check your personal sensitivity to the oils by rubbing them on your feet before you apply them anywhere else.
 If you find you are sensitive, you can blend with a carrier oil before applying them to the skin.